gasech/hyprland-dots/README.md

 ## Installation Guide
 > **Warning**
 >
 > This installation guide is for future self.
 Some steps might not be completed, updated or even tested.
-Proceed if you know at you are doing.
+Proceed if you know what you are doing.

 ### Installing yay
 This part is optional, you can use pacman or paru, I like yay.